phetsims/phet-info/checklists/core-description-review-checklist.md

 - [ ] Starts with verb when appropriate, consistent with role
 - [ ] Always true for any state
 - [ ] Consider benefits of a single instance (or combined wording) of help text for similar interactions (e.g., Beaker Solution Controls in Molarity: "Solute amount and solution volume allow changes to chosen solution.")
 - [ ] Generally, sentence case with punctuation.
-Exceptions: An accessible name can appear with title casing when it used as a parameter in a dynamic help text description.
+Exceptions: An accessible name can appear with title casing when used as a parameter in a dynamic help text description.
 Section headings referred to in help text can also appear like a proper name with title casing. (e.g., "Reset Balloon to start position and an unchanged state.")

 ### Custom Objects